jfmaas/HOS-TYPO3-discovery/README.md

 The facet ddc contains only the numbers.
 The resolving of this numbers to lables will proceded in Javascript layer.
 Server delivers a simple list, this list will transform in a tree model.

-The script  `/Resources/Public/Javascript/schaufenster.ddc.js` replaces the original DOM part with facets into a graphical tree.
+The script `/Resources/Public/Javascript/schaufenster.ddc.js` replaces the original DOM part into a graphical tree.